Songtech-0912/songtech-0912.github.io/content/genetics-medicine.md

 ## Genes and genetic variation

 A **gene** is a group of base sequences that code for specific amino acids that form proteins.
-A gene determines the phenotype (observable characteristics) of an organism and are heritable.
+A gene determines the phenotype (observable characteristics) of an organism and is heritable.

 ## Mutations